 Another important feature of a reliable distribution system is reducing the frequency of power outages, thus Bluewater Power must track the number of times its customers have experienced a power outage in the last year.
 This is calculated as the number of interruptions divided by the average number of customers served within a year.
-The 2018 result is 1.67 meaning the average customer experienced just less than two outages during the year.
-The value in 2018 is higher than 2017 due largely to aging infrastructure.
+The 2019 result is 1.87 meaning the average customer experienced just less than two outages during the year.
+The value in 2019 is higher than 2018 due largely to aging infrastructure as well as adverse weather.